 Dehydration is a common source of headaches, researchers say.
 Too much salt in your diet pulls the water out of your cells, where it's needed—and that can make you dehydrated, even if your body as a whole is retaining more water.
 "Sodium is the main cause of dehydration headaches," says Armul.

-In addition, foods that are aged, fermented or prepared to last on the shelf—like processed meats, canned foods, and pickled foods—contain preservatives and additives like the amino acid tyramine, which can cause headaches in certain people, according to the National Headache Foundation.
+Also, foods that are aged, fermented, or prepared to last on the shelf—like processed meats, canned foods, and pickled foods—contain preservatives and additives like the amino acid tyramine, which can cause headaches in certain people, according to the National Headache Foundation.
 "These foods can increase vasoconstriction, which causes headaches," says Lemond.

 Not sure how much sodium is too much?
 Armul says any food that has 400 milligrams of sodium or more per serving is a red flag.
 "Each person's sodium needs vary, so that doesn't necessarily mean it's a deal-breaker," she says.
 "But sodium content adds up quickly in a day, especially if you tend to eat more processed, restaurant, or takeout foods.
 So more than 400 milligrams should be considered a 'watch what else you're eating' that day."

 "Processed foods can lead to volatile ebbs and flows in energy, where a healthy balanced diet can lead to more stable moods," says Armul.
-That's again in part because processed foods are high in simple carbs, which not only spike your insulin but also release certain feel-good neurotransmitters (chemicals in your brain that regulate your moods) like serotonin.
-While that might make you feel zippy for a minute, your levels quickly drop off, leaving you more likely to feel down soon after, explains nutritionist Karen Ansel, R.D.
+That's in part because processed foods are high in simple carbs, which not only spike your insulin but also release certain feel-good neurotransmitters (chemicals in your brain that regulate your moods) like serotonin.
+While that might make you feel zippy for a minute, your levels quickly drop off, leaving you more likely to feel down soon after, explains Karen Ansel, MS, RDN, CDN.

 Eat more whole foods, however, and you're likely to get a longer-lasting mood boost.
-"Studies have found that healthy foods like fruits and veggies naturally improve your mood by boosting neurotransmitters," says Armul—an effect that’s prolonged by the healthy fiber slowing down absorption.
-In fact, a 2018 study even found that eating more raw fruits and veggies was associated with fewer depressive symptoms, anxiety, and negative moods than diets with more processed versions of the same foods.
+"Studies have found that healthy foods like fruits and veggies naturally improve your mood by boosting neurotransmitters," says Armul.
+That effect is prolonged by the healthy fiber slowing down absorption.
+A 2018 study published in Frontiers in Psychology even found that eating more raw fruits and veggies was associated with fewer depressive symptoms, anxiety, and negative moods than diets with more processed versions of the same foods.